 Peta-Gai McLaughlin, CEO, Founder & Principal Hair & Makeup Artist

 Peta-Gai (a.k.a.
 ‘PG’ – parental guidance is usually required) has a love of makeup so intense that in her late thirties, she embraced that love, left behind her highly successful career as a superannuation lawyer, and turned her passion, business acumen and leadership skills into a company where she now waves her magic (mascara) wand and enhances each client’s innate beauty, leaving them seeing themselves in a new and more confident, way.

-Peta-Gai is the Co-Founder, Visionary and Principal Makeup Artist of Iridis Cosmetics.
+Peta-Gai is the Co-Founder, Visionary and Principal Hair & Makeup Artist of Iridis Cosmetics.
 Peta-Gai created and developed the unique Iridis Business Model; she is the leader and mentor of the Makeup Artists Educators; and is the strategic driving force behind the brand and Iridis experience.
+She is the main Hair & Makeup Artist on the brushes, conducts the Iridis Glamtorials and generally, just runs the show.
 She is passionate about all things makeup, and the amazing power and confidence makeup can bring a woman.

 Peta-Gai has had an impressive list of clients, including celebrities, executives, commercial clients, National brands, National TV shows as well as everyday women (and men too).
 Peta-Gai has also been fortunate enough to assist a number of transgender women with their transition to their true selves, guiding their hair, makeup and styling, for which she has the perfect demeanour of support, discretion and kindness.
 She has been flown interstate and internationally for her hair and makeup services for campaigns, private clients and photo shoots.
 Peta-Gai is known for her exceptional understanding of how hair and makeup will translate on camera, and has built quite a reputation for makeup for photography and video, especially in the corporate and commercial space.